-I have not always had this strange sitting disability, and I hope that I won’t always have it.
+I have not always had this strange sitting disability, and I hope I won’t always have it.
 For now, though, I have learned to accept this about myself.
 I am also continuing to look for answers, trying different therapies that might lead to being healed.

 Even something as simple as riding in a car presents a challenge.
 If the destination is more than thirty minutes away, I need a chauffeur to do the driving so I can lie on my side in the back seat, only popping up occasionally to take in the scenery.
-I don’t have to tell you that this is not at all how I had envisioned my life.
+I don’t have to tell you this is not at all how I envisioned my life.